0xPIT/ESPGrind/README.md

 ### Overview

-This is a touchscreen controller for an espresso mill that runs on some ESP32 with touchscreen.
+This is a touchscreen controller for an espresso mill.
+It will runs on an ESP32.

 I made this because I got a very good espresso grinder with a broken controller super cheap.
 As always, the spare parts are unobtainuim or prohibitively expensive. [#rightToRepairNow](https://repair.eu/)